 Note that the glob pattern "**/[Bb]uild.xml" is applied by default to the Ant includes list in all cases.
 If you don't include the asterisked glob pattern

-Ant and Gulp Self Provided Tasks
+Ant and Gulp Self-Provided Tasks

 By default, a custom parser is used to locate Ant and Gulp tasks in respective files.
-This may be fine in most cases, but in cases where the script and/or build files become complex, or there is something in the file that was not coded into the parser, you can use the ant and gulp programs themseleves to find their own tasks.
+This may be fine in most cases, but in cases where the script and/or build files become complex, or there is something in the file that was not coded into the parser, you can use the ant and gulp programs themselves to find their own tasks.
 Note however that turning this on has a negative performance impact when refreshing and providing tasks to the VSCode Task Host.

-Using Groups With A Separator
+Using Groups with a Separator

-EXPERIMENTAL The Groups With Separator option is simply an extra level of task groupings that can be made based on a configured separation character in the script name.
+The Groups With Separator option is simply an extra level of task groupings that can be made based on a configured separation character in the script name.
 This option can be turned on/off with the Group With Sepator option in Settings, the default is OFF.
 The default separator is a dash ("-").